osstotalsoft/nbb/src/Messaging/README.md

 Althought NBB targets distributed systems, the messaging system is not a core building block, it is treated as an infrastructure detail.
-It is your choise to make to use or not to use one, and what provider to choose.
+It is your choice to make to use or not to use one, and what provider to choose.
 (Note.
 You may choose to integrate services via Http or Event Store Streams).

 Messaging abstractions